 The procedure has the following steps:

-1. gNB2-CU determines that acell should discontinue the transmission of an OD-SIB1 configuration for a NES cell of gNB1-CU.
+1. gNB2-CU determines that one or more Cell As should discontinue the transmission of an OD-SIB1 configuration for a NES cell of gNB1-CU.

-2. gNB2-CU sends the OD-SIB1 CONFIGURATION PROVISION STATUS UPDATE message to gNB1 including the NES cell ID of gNB1.
-It may include thecell-A ID that needs to discontinue the transmission of the NES-cell’s OD1-SIB1 configuration in SIBx.
+2. gNB2-CU sends the OD-SIB1 CONFIGURATION PROVISION STATUS UPDATE message to gNB1-CU including the NES cell ID of gNB1 to report that the transmissions of the OD-SIB1 configuration for the NES cell is being stopped.
+It may include the ID of the Cell A that needs to discontinue the transmission of the NES cell’s OD-SIB1 configuration in SIB26.

+NOTE 1: It is up to implementation whether step 2 occurs before or after any of steps 5a, 5b, and 6.

+NOTE 2: Steps 3a, 3b, and 4 are a consequence of step 2, and thus may happen after any of steps 5a, 5b, and 6.

-3a. gNB1-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB1-DU, including a stop indicator for the NES cell, where assistance for OD-SIB1 operation has been discontinued.
+3a. gNB1-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB1-DU, including a stop indicator of OD-SIB1 operation for the NES cell, where assistance for OD-SIB1 operation has been discontinued.

 3b. gNB1-DU responds to gNB1-CU with a GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message.